 TACACS.net is not beta software.
 It has been fully QA’d and qualified for use in SMB, Enterprise, and WAN environments

 Does TACACS.net support privilege authorization?

-TACACS.net can set authorization policy by user, device, subnet, or time of day.
+TACACS.net can set authorization policy by user group, device, subnet, remote address, day, or time of day.

 Does TACACS.net support accounting?